Drexel issues new statement about academic freedom and inclusivity

 Drexel, Twitter and Academic Freedom

-Drexel University and one of its professors faced an onslaught of criticism for his Christmas Eve tweet that "all I want for Christmas is white genocide."
+Drexel University and one of its professors faced an onslaught of criticism for his Christmas Eve tweet saying, "All I want for Christmas is white genocide."
 And on Christmas Day, Drexel issued a statement strongly condemning the tweet.

 That action led the professor and many other academics to call on Drexel to offer a stronger defense of academic freedom and its professor.
-Many said that the tweet -- by George Ciccariello-Maher, associate professor of politics and global studies -- was clearly satire in that Ciccariello-Maher has argued that white genocide is a fiction, something that white nationalists imagine and promote as a real threat in the United States, when it is not in fact a threat.
+Many said that the tweet -- by George Ciccariello-Maher, associate professor of politics and global studies -- was clearly satire.
+They noted that Ciccariello-Maher has argued that white genocide is a fiction, something that white nationalists imagine and promote as a real threat in the United States, when it is not in fact a threat.

+Last week, Drexel issued a new statement.
+The new statement offers milder criticism of Ciccariello-Maher and notes that there may be multiple ways to read his tweet.
+The statement says that "his words, taken at face value and shared in the constricted Twitter format, do not represent the values of inclusion and understanding espoused by Drexel University."

 The original statement said that "the university recognizes the right of its faculty to freely express their thoughts and opinions in public debate," but it also said that Drexel "is taking this situation very seriously" and was setting up a meeting with the professor.
 Those comments led many to question whether the university was in fact defending the professor's right to free expression or discouraging it.